 FERTILITY & CONCEPTION

-Acupuncture for fertility is now widely recognised as an effective treatment for both men and women.
-Acupuncture can be used to treat unexplained infertility and diagnosed conditions, and to increase success rates with assisted conception.
+Acupuncture for fertility and assisted conception is now widely recognised as an effective treatment for both men and women.
+Acupuncture can be used for unexplained infertility and diagnosed conditions, and to increase success rates with assisted conception.
 Fertility problems have increased over the last 25 years, as more women are waiting until their 30’s to start trying to conceive.
 Increasingly, men too, are facing fertility problems.

 HOW ACUPUNCTURE HELPS FERTILITY

-Acupuncturists treat the menstrual cycle, regulating hormones, working to improve follicular development, endometrial thickness and ovarian function, as well as treating underlying problems such as endometriosis, Poly Cystic Ovarian Syndrome P.C.O.S., etc. This effectively improves the chances of conception.
+The acupuncturist treats the menstrual cycle, regulating hormones, working to improve follicular development, endometrial thickness and ovarian function.
+In addition, addressing underlying problems such as endometriosis, Poly Cystic Ovarian Syndrome P.C.O.S., etc. This effectively improves the chances of conception.

 Assisted conception for women who fail to fall pregnant may be their only option.
 There may be an underlying reason for this such as blocked tubes, endometriosis, genetic problems or low sperm count.

-Acupuncture has been shown to reduce stress and increase blood flow to the reproductive organs.
-It is recommended to start treatments in advance of starting assisted conception, ideally a few months before, to prepare yourself mentally, emotionally and physically.
+Furthermore it has shown to reduce stress and increase blood flow to the reproductive organs.
+It is recommended to start treatments in advance of starting assisted conception, ideally a few months before.
+This is to prepare yourself mentally, emotionally and physically.